-Current accounts are the most common type of bank account and are designed for everyday use.
-See how they work and what different types are available.
+Current accounts are the most common type of bank account in the UK and are designed for everyday use.
+See how they work and what different types are available, so you can find one to suit you.

 What is a current account?